 I’m always broke.

-After keeping all bill collectors at bay, you end up with just enough to get by.
+After keeping all bill collectors at bay, you end up with enough to get by and start counting down the pennies again till the next paycheck.
+It feels like a never-ending Groundhog Day.

 So you let out frustration: